-Thomas Wellner currently serves as President and Chief Executive Officer of Revera Inc. ("Revera"), a leading investor, operator and developer in the senior living sector.
-Mr. Wellner joined Revera in 2014, and since that time has led the organization through transformational change, developing the company's strategic direction to grow, innovate and lead in the sector.
-He has worked with a number of strategic partners in Canada, the U.S. and the U.K. to grow Revera's international portfolio to more than 500 properties and 56,000 suites.
-Mr. Wellner has extensive global experience in biotech, pharmaceuticals and health care services, previously leading a number of organizations including LifeLabs Inc., CML Healthcare Inc. and Therapure Biopharma Inc..
-Mr. Wellner currently serves on the board of directors of a number of private companies, including Revera and FreshBooks.
+Thomas Wellner currently serves as President and Chief Executive Officer of Revera Inc. ("Revera"), a leading owner, operator, developer, investment and asset manager in the senior living and healthcare sector.
+Mr. Wellner was recruited into Revera in early 2014 and led the transformation of the company from a predominantly Canadian-focused real estate organization into a collection of strong global operating platforms combined with real estate acquisition/development capabilities and investment partnerships to drive a balance of growth with superior risk adjusted returns.
+He has worked with a number of strategic partners in Canada, the U.S. and the U.K. to grow Revera's portfolio to more than 550 properties internationally serving more than 65,000 seniors.
+In November 2021, Revera announced that it had reorganized to Brighton Asset Management ("Brighton"), a global investment management platform capable of creating value through all phases of the investment cycle, including market identification, acquisition, development, asset management and operations of differentiated brands and platforms.
+Mr. Wellner will continue to be Chief Executive Officer of Brighton.
+Mr. Wellner has worked with institutional investors in his capacity as Chief Executive Officer of LifeLabs Inc., CML Healthcare Inc. and Therapure Biopharma Inc. and President of Lilly Germany.
+Mr. Wellner currently serves on the board of directors of a number of public and private companies, including Revera.
 Mr. Wellner began his career at Eli Lilly & Company where he held a variety of global operational and leadership roles.
 Mr. Wellner holds an Honours Bachelor of Science degree in Life Sciences from Queen's University and has completed the Directors Education Program of the Institute of Corporate Directors at the Rotman School of Management as well as an executive education course through the Harvard Business School.